oskariorg/oskari-docs/md/documentation/backend/search/customchannel.md

                 result.addItem(item);
             }
             catch (IOException ex) {
-                log.error("Error connecting to service");
+                throw new RuntimeException("Error searching", ex);
             }
             return result;
         }
     }

-Once the class is in the servers classpath the search channel is available in searches as channel with id "MyChannel".
+Once the class is in the servers classpath the search channel is available in searches as channel with id `MyChannel`.

-If you want to whitelist search channels and use only relevant ones for your application you can define a list of channel id's in oskari-ext.properties:

-    search.channels=OPENSTREETMAP_CHANNEL,MyChannel

-If you don't want to specify searches to use your channel explicitly you can add it to a list of default channels to be used.
-These channels are *always* added as target channels when making searches in addition to the ones defined explicitly:

-    search.channels.default=MyChannel

-If you only want to use it when GetSearchResult action handler is called.
-You can add it to this property:

-    actionhandler.GetSearchResult.channels=MyChannel, OPENSTREETMAP_CHANNEL

-## More examples

-There is an example search channel for OpenStreetMap available in the file `service-search-opendata/src/main/java/fi/nls/oskari/search/OpenStreetMapSearchService.java` and several more in service-search-nls.

-Notice that when returning results the location should be in the same projection as specified in the criteria!
+*Note!* The results location (coordinates) should be in the same projection as specified in the criteria!

 ## SearchChannel methods to override

 ### void init();

 Any initialization should be performed here.
 Properties setup for example.

+### boolean hasPermission(User user)

+Default implementation returns true for all users.
+Override if the datasource should only be available for some users.

+### Default search channels

+Default channels are used for searching when no channel has been specified for the search.
+Search channels can specify if they should be included to be used in such queries.
+This can be done by returning a boolean value from the `SearchChannel.isDefaultChannel()` method.
+The default is true and can be configured with channel specific properties:

+    public boolean isDefaultChannel() {
+        return PropertyUtil.getOptional("search.channel." + getName() + ".isDefault", true);
+    }

 ### SearchableChannel.Capabilities getCapabilities();